 D. Unlimited lifespan.

-Since A and B are the most attractive, most LLCs have restrictions on C and D. So an LLC may have, for instance, a limited lifespan and require renewal periodically.
+Since A and B are the most attractive, most LLCs have restrictions on C and D. So an Limited Liability Company may have, for instance, a limited lifespan and require renewal periodically.

 Just like a corporation a legal name must be created and searched.
 States may require the initials ‘LLC’ appear in the name.
 An operating agreement and articles of organization must be drawn up and filed.
 Documents are filed with the Secretary of State, as well as Federal and Local governments.